wu-lee/rushkoff-archive/docs/_articles/std-etiquette.md

 "Are you familiar with venereal warts?"

-I learned that my lover-to-be had just been treated for

-two minuscule and probably viral lesions on her-labia.

-They might grow back, but they probably wouldn't, and

-they're not really contagious, especially through a rubber, when they're not showing, which-having been
+I learned that my lover-to-be had just been treated for two minuscule and probably viral lesions on her labia.
+They might grow back, but they probably wouldn't, and they're not really contagious, especially through a rubber, when they're not showing, which--having been removed--they weren't.
+She'd know after some tests in a few weeks.

-2sexE 139

-C\\

-\\

-"l

-\-.:1'

-\--., ·--::; "JC C;

-re1noved-they weren't.
-She'd know after some tests in

-a few weeks.
 Or something like that.

 I tried to be cool.
 My hermetically sealed suburba\~